 - Green – green grapes, honeydew, kiwi, green apple, lime, green pear

 - Blue – blueberries, blackberries, plum, black grapes, elderberries, black currants

 What other fruits would you add to your frozen yogurt bark?

-After cutting all the fruit into small chunks, I spread the yogurt onto a baking sheet lined with a silicone mat.
+After cutting all the fruit into small chunks, spread the yogurt onto a baking sheet lined with a silicone mat.
 The silicone mat makes the frozen yogurt release with ease.
-Then, I evenly sprinkled each kind of fruit over the yogurt.
-Once the yogurt was topped with the rainbow-colored fruit, I used a plastic bag to pipe the blueberry yogurt over the top.
-It looked so pretty with all its rainbow colors!
+Then, evenly sprinkle each kind of fruit over the yogurt.
+Once the yogurt is topped with the rainbow-colored fruit, use a plastic bag to pipe the blueberry yogurt over the top (if you so desire).
+Doesn’t it look so pretty with all the different colors of fruit?

 This quick frozen treat is an awesome addition to our freezer treats and sweets.
 It’s cold, delicious, full of fresh ingredients, and my kids LOVE it.
 That’s my kind of treat!